💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Here are the public transport connections along the trail.
 These allow you to start and stop at different points along the trail.

-1. Brunnen train station and ferry
+1. Brunnen train station and Brunnen ferry

 2. Rütli ferry and Seelisberg village above